 The "Grand Slam"

-No woman has completed a four major "Grand Slam", but Babe Zaharias won all three majors contested in 1950 and Sandra Haynie won both majors in 1974.
+No woman has completed a "Grand Slam" by winning four different majors within the same year, but Babe Zaharias won all three majors contested in 1950 and Sandra Haynie won both majors in 1974.

-Six women have completed a "Career grand slam" by winning four different majors.
-There are variations in the set of four tournaments involved as the players played in different eras.
-The six are: Pat Bradley, Juli Inkster, Annika Sörenstam, Louise Suggs, Karrie Webb, and Mickey Wright.
+Six women have completed a "Career grand slam" by winning four different majors during their career.
+There are variations in the set of four tournaments involved as the players played in different decades and even centuries.
+The six career grand slam winners are: Pat Bradley, Juli Inkster, Annika Sörenstam, Louise Suggs, Karrie Webb, and Mickey Wright.

 Ladies European Tour